 Whereas Congress can change all congressional rules, the rules constituting the IQA’s Charter require Direct Initiative approval of the People.
 In this way, the People assume full control of the IQA and the Initiative process insofar as they do not violate the Constitution—government is not involved.

-To give the IQA a defined legal status, it can incorporate itself.
+To give the Assembly a defined self-governing legal status, it can incorporate itself.
 However, litigation can breach corporate shields with relative ease, so the Members must have legal protection against potential personal attacks.
 Congressional protection has proved very adequate.

 To cover the possibility that Congress fails to fund the Initiatives process, then the final source can be philanthropic funds and the States.

-By Direct Initiative passed by a double majority vote of the Electorate, the IQA may form Subsidiary IQAs as necessary to perform separable work.
+By Direct Initiative passed by a double majority vote of the Electorate, the IQA may form a Subsidiary Assembly Addition as necessary to perform separable work.
 Their Members shall have the same status as Members of the IQA but may serve for different periods.

 Explanation of Assembly Addition by Electorate

-For example, it may eventually prove best that a separate body should provide ballot opinions to the voters about the Candidate Initiatives rather than get the opinions from those who selected the initiatives.
+For example, it may eventually prove best that a separate Subsidiary Assembly Addition should provide ballot opinions to the voters about the Candidate Initiatives rather than get the opinions from those who selected the initiatives.